-[1] The handle and the top markers of a robot may exceed the height.

-16 biggest differences are described in Rule 8.2.A, Dimensions

-[2] The weight of the robot includes that of the handle.

-[3] We encourage teams to include protection circuits for Lithium-based batteries

-[3] Voltage limits relate to the nominal values, deviations at the power pack due to the fact that charged will be tolerated.

-[4] The Technical Committee intends for the diameter/height of robots in the Open sub-league to be 20 cm for the 2021 season, with further decrease to 18cm from the 2022 season onwards.
-Similarly, the weight of 2300 g is intended to be used in the 2021 season, with further decrease to 2200g in 2022.
+- [1] The handle and the top markers of a robot may exceed the height. - [2] The weight of the robot includes that of the handle - [3] We encourage teams to include protection circuits for lithium-batteries.
+Voltage limits relate to the nominal values, vediations at the power pack due to the fact that charged will be tolerated. - [4] The technical committee intends to make the diameter/height of robots in the Open subleague to be 20 cm in 2021, with further decrease to 18 cm in 2022 onwards.
+Similarly, the weight limit will be 2300 g in 2021, with further decrease to 2200 g in 2022.

-Ball-capturing zone is defined as any internal space created when a straight edge is placed on the protruding points of a robot.
+The ball-capturing zone is defined as any internal space created when a straight edge is placed on the protruding points of a robot.
 This means the ball must not enter the concave hull of a robot by more than the specified depth.
 Furthermore, it must be possible for another robot to take possession of the ball.

-8.2.B Limitations
+9.2.B Limitations

-- A single robot can only use one camera.
+A single robot can only use one camera.
 All commercial omnidirectional lenses/cameras are not permitted.
 Only omnidirectional lenses/cameras made by students are permitted, meaning that their construction needs to be primarily and substantially the original work of a team.
 Teams using them on their robots must prove how they made them on their presentation poster and at an interview.
-For the purpose of these rules omnidirectional is defined as having a field-of-view of more than 140 degrees horizontally and more than 80 degrees vertically (these values reflect the optical system of the human eye). - 8.2.B.2 Voltage pump circuits are permitted only for a kicker drive.
+For the purpose of these rules, omnidirectional is defined as having a field-of-view of more than 140 degrees horizontally and more than 80 degrees vertically (these values reflect the optical system of the human eye).

+Voltage pump circuits are permitted only for a kicker drive.
 All other electrical circuits inside the robot cannot exceed 15.0 V for Soccer Open and 12.0 V for Soccer Lightweight.
-Each robot must be designed to allow verifying the voltage of power packs and its circuits, unless the nominal voltage is obvious by looking at the robot, its power packs and connections. - 8.2.B.3 Pneumatic devices are allowed to use ambient air only. - 8.2.B.4 Kicker strength is subject to compliance check at any time during the competition.
+Each robot must be designed to allow verifying the voltage of power packs and its circuits, unless the nominal voltage is obvious by looking at the robot, its power packs and connections.

+Pneumatic devices are allowed to use ambient air only.

+Kicker strength is subject to compliance check at any time during the competition.
 During gameplay, a referee can ask to see a sample kick on the field before each half, when a damaged robot is returned to the field, or when the game is about to be restarted after a goal.
-If the referee strongly suspects that a kicker exceeds the power limit, he can require an official measurement with the 'Kicker Power Measure Device'.
-(See Appendix C, Kicker Power Measuring Device for more details.)
+If the referee strongly suspects that a kicker exceeds the power limit, s/he can require an official measurement with the 'Kicker Power Measure Device'.
+(See Appendix C for more details.)

-8.2.C Construction
+9.2.C Construction